 A go-to bit for light-handed, an amazing choice for your finished horse.
 Not one of those bits where you will have to unknowingly jerk the mouth.
 No other bit like Ed Wright Pretzels.
 A solution to runaway horses for barrel racing.
 It helps both the rider and the horse to be all light.

 It is ideal for gelding as well, as long as it is light-mouthed, you have nothing to worry about.
 You have a way of adjusting your bit in order to meet your preference.
 Made in a three-piece mouthpiece, and a noseband, it helps to lessen pressure on the tongue and feeds you with complete control like a captain.

 The two-piece locked piece is also available, the choice is yours.
 It is sold in either short, medium shank, or long sizes, and the long sizes are long and X-long.
 The mid-region of the bit got an o-shaped that gives you enough space for flexibility.

 SEE HERE: Best Shoulder Relief Girth

 How To Choose The Right Headgear For Your Barrel Horse

-Principles will forever be, while techniques change as a competition unfolds.
-So is horse riding, either for training, performance or racing.
-All-times winner has learnt to embrace new techniques in any new game they find themselves, you shouldn’t be left out, not even as beginner or hobbyist.
+Principles will forever be, while techniques change as the competition unfolds.
+So is horse riding, either for training, performance, or racing.
+All-time winner has learned to embrace new techniques in any new game they find themselves in, you shouldn’t be left out, not even as a beginner or hobbyist.